xTriixrx/DLX/docs/sphinx/scheduler.rst

    scheduler-rs/
    ├── Cargo.toml          # workspace definition
-   ├── scheduler_core/     # DLXB/DLXS packet models + shared domain objects
+   ├── scheduler-core/     # DLXB/DLXS packet models + shared domain objects
-   ├── scheduler_encoder/  # CLI + library that emit scheduler problems as DLXB
-   ├── scheduler_decoder/  # CLI + library that reads DLXS solution streams
-   └── scheduler_server/   # Future Axum REST service that fronts the encoder/decoder
+   ├── scheduler-encoder/  # CLI + library that emit scheduler problems as DLXB ├── scheduler-decoder/  # CLI + library that reads DLXS solution streams ├── scheduler-rest/     # Future Axum REST service that fronts the encoder/decoder └── sched-satellite-ext/ # ABI-stable satellite extension (dylib)

 All crates depend on ``scheduler_core`` for protocol types, scheduler models, and future TCP helpers.
 The encoder and decoder expose both library APIs (so other applications can embed them) and